Think Before You Drive: World Model-Inspired Multimodal Grounding for Autonomous Vehicles: Introduction

 \item We present \textbf{DrivePilot}, a multi-source dataset featuring semantic annotations generated via Retrieval-Augmented Generation (RAG) and Chain-of-Thought (CoT) prompting with LLMs.
 It provides a robust benchmark of dynamic, real-world driving scenes to advance VG research.

-\item ThinkDeeper sets SOTA on DrivePilot and MoCAD, \textbf{ranks \#1} on Talk2Car C4AV Challenge leaderboard, and generalizing to excel on the RefCOCO/+/g datasets.
-Notably, it remains robust and efficient in challenging scenes (long-text, multi-agent, ambiguity), outperforming most state-of-the-art baselines even with 50\% and 75\% training data.
+\item ThinkDeeper sets the state-of-the-art (SOTA) on the DrivePilot, MoCAD, and Talk2Car benchmarks, generalizing to excel on the RefCOCO/+/g datasets.
+Notably, it remains robust and efficient in scenes, outperforming most top baselines even with 50\% and 75\% training data.

 \end{itemize}